sebastienbx/MeLa_Sensors2020/README.md

 **Arrays**

 Arrays can be defined for integers, floating points and complex numbers.
-To declare an array variable, write the data type, the name and the size of the array in parenthesis.
-The array can also be initialized with values added between the parethesis next to the array size (array of complex numbers cannot be initialized currently).

 Parameter:

 1. Length of the array.
 2. (optional) Initialization values.
 The number of values must be equal to the length of the array.
+Arrays of complex numbers cannot be initialized currently

 ```
 ArrayInt ai1(10);